tstuefe/JEP387/jep.md

 Class metadata live in non-java-heap, native memory.
 Their lifetime is bound to that of the loading class loader.

-At the lowest level, memory is reserved from the OS, piecemeal committed and handed out in chunks of varying (larger) sizes to the class loader.
+At the lowest level, memory is reserved from the OS, committed as needed, and handed out in chunks of varying (larger) sizes to the class loader.
 From that point on, these chunks are owned by the class loader.
-From them the class loader does simple pointer bump allocation to serve metadata allocation requests.
+The class loader does simple pointer bump allocation to serve metadata allocation requests from these chunks.

 If the current chunk is exhausted - its leftover space too small to serve an incoming metadata allocation - a new chunk is handed to the class loader and allocation continues from that new chunk.
 The current chunk is "retired" and the leftover space squirreled away for possible later reuse.

-When the class loader is unloaded the metaspace it accumulated over its lifetime can be freed: all its chunks are returned to the Metaspace allocator.
+When the class loader is unloaded the Metaspace memory it accumulated over its lifetime can be freed: all its chunks are returned to the Metaspace allocator.
 They are added to a freelist and may be reused for future class loading.
-It is attempted to return memory to the OS; however, this heavily depends on Metaspace fragmentation and rarely works.
+The Metaspace allocator attempts to return memory to the OS; however, this heavily depends on Metaspace fragmentation and rarely works.

-## Goal: make Metaspace more elastic
+## Goal: Make Metaspace more elastic

 Allocating memory for class metadata from Metaspace incurs overhead.
 With the current Metaspace allocator the overhead-to-payload ratio can get excessive.